 It is probable that he was Xenophanes' student as the stamp of the elder philosopher's teachings can be seen in the work of Parmenides in that both assert that the things in life which one thinks one understands may be quite different than they seem to be, especially regarding an understanding of the gods.

 Xenophanes' insistence on a single deity, who in no way resembled human beings, seems to have been the basis for Parmenides' claim of a single substance comprising all of reality.
 Parmenides was a younger contemporary of Heraclitus (l.c.
 500 BCE) who claimed that all things are constantly in motion and that the First Cause - the basic `stuff' of life - is change itself.
 Parmenides' thought could not be further removed from that of Heraclitus in that Parmenides claimed nothing moved, change was an impossibility, and that human sense perception could not be relied upon for an apprehension of Truth.

 Parmenides' philosophy, championed by his student Zeno of Elea (l. c.
-465 BCE), would contribute to the later philosophies of Plato (l.
+465 BCE) and clarified and developed by Melissus of Samos (l.c.
+5th century BCE) would contribute to the later philosophies of Plato (l.
 428/427-348/347 BCE) and his student Aristotle (l.
 384-322 BCE) whose works established the foundation of Western philosophy.
 The central vision of Parmenides' work is that change is an illusion - appearances change but not essense - which is later reflected in Plato's Theory of Forms which claims that the observable world is only a reflection of a higher, truer, reality.

 The Philosopher of Changeless Being